TIBCOSoftware/js-docker/README.md

 because it requires additional configuration.

 [Compose](https://docs.docker.com/compose) requires
-the following additional variables to set up the generated PostgreSQL container.
+the following additional variables to set up if you are going to run the JasperReports Server PostgreSQL database in a Docker container.

 If these variables are not set, PostgreSQL will be generated with no access restrictions.